Gemba/skyscraper/docs/CLIHELP.md

 To enable multiple flags separate them by commas (eg. `--flags FLAG1,FLAG2`) or apply `--flags` option multiple times.

+#### backcovers

+By default Skyscraper doesn't scrape and cache game backcovers resources because not all scraping sites provide this data and also only some frontends support a boxback display.
+You can enable it by using this flag.
+Consider setting this in [`config.ini`](CONFIGINI.md#backcovers) instead.

 #### fanarts

 By default Skyscraper doesn't scrape and cache game fanart resources because not all scraping sites provide this data and also only some frontends support fanart display.
 You can enable it by using this flag.
 Consider setting this in [`config.ini`](CONFIGINI.md#fanarts) instead.